mars0i/pasta/README.md

 <a name="howitworks"></a><h2>How it works:</h2>

-(I won't document features of the GUI that I think are easy to figure out with a bit of guessing plus trial and error.
+(I won't document features of the GUI that I think are easy to figure out with a bit of guessing plus trial and error.)
-Let me know if I'm wrong!)

 <p><b>The two environments:</b> Snipes eat mushrooms.<a id="mushjokeref" href="#mushjoke"><sup>3</sup></a>
 in one of two environments.
 In the